tobytwigger/laravel-settings/docs/_docs/basic-usage.md

     rules: ['string', 'max:255']
 );`

-In addition, you may pass
+As above, you may also pass
 - An array of groups.
 These 'categorise' the settings, and are useful when dynamically creating settings pages.
 We will cover this later.
 - Laravel validation rules.
 Any time you set a setting value, we will validate the value.